Reevaluating Policy Gradient Methods for Imperfect-Information Games: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Award \#2125858 NRT-AI: Convergent, Responsible, and Ethical Artificial Intelligence Training Experience for Roboticists; NSF \#2340651; NSF \#2402650; DARPA \#HR00112490431; ARO W911NF-24-1-0193; the NYU IT High-Performance Computing resources, services, and staff expertise; and ONR grant \#N000142212121.
+This work was supported by Award \#2125858 NRT-AI: Convergent, Responsible, and Ethical Artificial Intelligence Training Experience for Roboticists; NSF \#2340651; NSF \#2402650; NSF CCF-2443068; DARPA \#HR00112490431; ARO W911NF-24-1-0193; an AI2050 Early Career Fellowship; NSERC PSG-D Fellowship 599271-2025; the NYU IT High-Performance Computing resources, services, and staff expertise; and ONR grant \#N000142212121.

 We thank Jeremy Cohen and Alexander Robey for helpful feedback.